The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Key Area 2.3.4 – Opportunities for learners to respond to what they’re reading

-Allowing learners to express and share what they think about their reading and creative expression of individual reading identities.
+Supporting learners to reflect upon, express and share what they think about the texts they read; creating opportunities for creative expression of individual reading identities.

-Schools should allow all learners to respond to what they’re reading in a variety of engaging ways that best suit their needs in one of the below ways, or in another way that suits their setting:
+Schools should allow all learners to respond to what they’re reading in a variety of engaging and innovative / creative ways that best suit their needs in one of the below ways, or in another way that suits their setting and learners:

-Book review or recommendation for school newspaper or website
+Book review / recommendation for school newspaper / website

 Creative writing piece